 (b) notify Smoothwall without delay of all prosecutions, indictments and other like proceedings threatened or commenced against the Partner, or its customers, by reason of any failure of the Products or Services to meet the conditions and standards required by law in the Territory.

-(c) (having regard to the current statutory or other United States, United Kingdom or European Union regulations in force from time to time and, in the case of products manufactured in the United States of America or containing software or technology originating in the United States of America, to the current export rules and regulations of the United States Department of Commerce in force from time to time and regardless of any disclosure made by the Partner to Smoothwall of an ultimate destination for any Products), not export or re‐export directly any Products and/or Services without first obtaining all such written consents or authorisations as may be required by any applicable government regulations.
+(c) having regard to the current statutory or other United States regulations in force from time to time and, in the case of products manufactured in the United States of America or containing software or technology originating in the United States of America, to the current export rules and regulations of the United States Department of Commerce in force from time to time and regardless of any disclosure made by the Partner to Smoothwall of an ultimate destination for any Products), not export or re‐export directly any Products and/or Services without first obtaining all such written consents or authorizations as may be required by any applicable government regulations.

 6.4.
 Integrity of Products and Services: